khanduri/influxdb.com/content/docs/kapacitor/v0.1/introduction/getting_started.md

 kapacitor level info
 ```

+If you are not receiving data yet check each layer: Telegraf -> InfluxDB -> Kapacitor.

 If you want to see the subscriptions in InfluxDB run the query `SHOW SUBSCRIPTIONS` and it will return the information InfluxDB has on subscriptions.
 Notice the Kapacitor hostname, that is why it is important to make sure the hostname is configured correctly.